georgenturner/viability-report/README.md

 As will be demonstrated, this practice is not permitted by some loophole in the legislation or guidance around financial viability assessments.
 The evidence shows that these firms will consistently disregard published guidance, and well established professional practice when creating their viability appraisals if it will allow their clients to avoid planning obligations.

 What is of most concern is that the practice appears to be endemic in these consultancies.
-It is part of their offer to their clients, which means that the cases outlined below are most likely merely the tip of the iceberg.
+It is part of their offer to their clients.
+The cases outlined below are most likely merely the tip of the iceberg.

 This evidence is being presented to the Royal Institute of Chartered Surveyors (RICS) as part of a complaint into the three firms named in this report.